 NordVPN’s pricing structure incentivizes you to purchase a multi-year plan.
 We expect monthly rates to be bad, but the annual rate is what hurts it.
 PIA, CyberGhost and TorGuard have cheaper annual rates while providing excellent service (read our TorGuard review).

 You get a lot for your money, though.
-NordVPN includes six simultaneous connections, which is one less than CyberGhost and three more than ExpressVPN.
+NordVPN includes six simultaneous connections, which is one less than CyberGhost.
 There’s a week-long free trial and 30-day refund window, too, so there’s no harm in trying it.

 Payment methods are standard, NordVPN accepting bitcoin, Ethereum and Ripple, as well as most major credit cards.
 For the sake of security, it doesn’t accept PayPal anymore.